 Yes, the minimum stay is 3 days (3 nights).

 14) Is there any good medical facilities in Siem Reap in case of a problem?

 For simple problems, yes, local doctors are qualified.
 For something serious, there is an International hospital called Bangkok Hospital with good doctors.
 It is also very expensive and you will need an insurance to be able to pay the bill!

 1) How do I pay my stay at Angkor Zen Gardens?

 First you will be asked for a deposit per bungalow booked to secure your stay.
-We are often full and without deposit we cannot guaranty your space at the center.
-You can use your credit card to pay the deposit, check the bottom of the page on this website and click on the logo Master/Visa and you will be directed to the payment page.
+We are often full and without deposit we cannot guarantee your space at the center.
+You can use your credit card to pay the deposit, check the the page Booking on this website and click on the logo Master/Visa and you will be directed to the payment page.

 When you arrive, you will be asked to pay the balance in cash or using your credit card (a 3% bank fee applies).
 We cannot refund you if you decide to shorten your stay for any reason.

 Extras like drinks, lunches, massages or else will be written on your room book and charged at the end of your stay.

 If you want to pay cash, we can take US $ only.
 Local money, Riel, is just used in Cambodia to buy small things at the market.
 Most transactions are done in US$.